 Executive Summaries

-- Describe the impact of the FIRST program on team participants within the last 3 years.
-This can include but is not limited to percentages of those graduating high school, attending college, in STEM careers, and in FIRST programs as mentors/sponsors.
+• Describe the impact of the FIRST program on team participants within the last 3 years.
+Think about percentages of those graduating high school, attending college, in STEM careers, leadership skills, and serving as mentors/sponsors in FIRST programs.

-- Please provide specific examples of how your team members act as role models within the FIRST community with emphasis on the past 3 years.
+• Please provide specific examples of how your team and team members act as role models for the FIRST community with emphasis on the past 3 years.
+How do you share these best practices with other teams?

-- Beyond starting teams, what initiatives have you done to help inspire young people to be science and technology leaders and innovators?
-What results have you seen from your efforts in the past 3 years?
+• What other initiatives have you created, grown, sustained, or participated in (FIRST or otherwise) to help inspire young people to be science and technology leaders and innovators?
+What outcomes have you seen from your efforts in the past 3 years?

-- Describe the partnerships you've created with other organizations (teams, sponsors, educational institutions, philanthropic entities, etc.) and what you have accomplished together with emphasis on the past 3 years.
+• Describe the partnerships and relationships that you've created with other organizations (teams, sponsors, educational institutions, government, philanthropic entities, etc.) and what you have accomplished together, with emphasis on the past 3 years.

-- Explain how you ensure your team and the initiatives you have created will continue to run effectively for the foreseeable future.
+• Explain how you ensure your team and the initiatives you have created will be sustainable.

-- Briefly describe other matters of interest to the FIRST Judges, including items that may not fit into the above topics.
-The judges are interested in learning about aspects of your team that may be unique or particularly noteworthy.
+• Briefly describe other matters of interest to the FIRST Judges, including items that may not fit into the above topics.
+The judges are interested in learning about aspects of your team that may be unique, particularly noteworthy or had a large impact.

 Essay